- Business and Employment»

 For salespeople, time and space issues come into play as well, especially for B2B sales.
-The number of small businesses in the United States has increased by 49 percent since 1982 according to the Small Business Administration.
-And the number of businesses that are based in homes, as well as telecommuting employees, continues to increase as well.
-According to the 2010 Census, the number of home based workers has shown steady increases since 1999.
+According to a June 2016 report, the U.S. Small Business Administration Office of Advocacy, the number of home-based businesses has been constant over the past decade at about 50 percent of ALL firms.
+The emphasis is on "all," which includes large businesses.
+So there are a lot of home-based businesses!
 This makes cold calling sales strategies ineffective since serving a sales territory filled with many small accounts or widely dispersed home-based buyer contacts can be very time consuming and unproductive.

 What do you do when you receive a cold call in person or on the phone?

 Cold Calling Killers, Part I: Internet Marketing and Inbound Marketing

 In today's sales environment, customers prefer to initiate contact with retailers and vendors.
 Part of that can be in response to aggressive sales techniques of the past.
 A "don't call us, we'll call you" stance is common.
 Selling and serving customers by letting them initiate contact is referred to as inbound marketing.